The Preservation of the Qurʾān

 It is not a mistake to recite part of the Qurʾān in another part, or to conclude a verse (ending with) ghafūrun raḥīmun with ʿalīmun ḥakīmun or with ʿazīzun ḥakīmun.
 Rather the mistake is to recite what is not from it, or to conclude a verse of mercy with (the conclusion of) a verse of punishment.

-Even in the 2nd/8th and 3rd/9th centuries, we hear of a few scholars as renowned as Ibn Shihāb al-Zuhrī and al-Shāfiʿī justifying the transmission of hadiths and supplications in a non-verbatim manner based on the fact that permission was given to transmit the Qurʾān similarly.
-Thus, regardless of how we interpret the seven aḥruf hadiths, it seems quite likely that there may have existed some flexibility in the transmission of the text during the Prophet's lifetime and shortly after.
+Regardless of how we interpret the seven aḥruf hadiths, it seems quite likely that there may have existed some flexibility in the transmission of the text during the Prophet's lifetime and shortly after.
 Nonetheless, we should not exaggerate the extent of this flexibility.
 There are, in fact, good reasons to believe that the Uthmanic text faithfully preserves the structure and basic wording of the "original" revelations.

-The lower text of the Sana'a Palimpsest provides us with the opportunity to better understand the variation that was existed in the codices of the companions.
-The manuscript has undergone radio-carbon dating several times, the results of which seem to suggest that it was produced before 650 CE.
-Even if the manuscript were written as late as 690 CE, hypothetically speaking, it could still represent an older tradition which pre-dates 650 CE.
-This possibility would seem to be supported by Elenore Cellard's observation that the scribes who produced the lower text alternated with one another even in the middle of a verse - a phenomenon which suggests that the manuscript was copied from an earlier written exemplar.
+The lower text of the Ṣanʿāʾ Palimpsest, which could represent a codex of one of the Prophet’s Companions, offers valuable insight into the early history of the Qurʾān.
+The manuscript has undergone radiocarbon dating several times, the results of which seem to suggest that it was produced before 650 CE.
+Even if the manuscript were written as late as 690 CE, hypothetically speaking, it could still represent an older tradition that pre-dates 650 CE.8

-Uthmanic Text Sana'a Lower Text
+Uthmanic Text Ṣanʿāʾ Lower Text

-يأيها الذين آمنوا قتلوا الذين يلونكم من الكفر وليجدوا فيكم غلظة واعلموا أن الله مع المتقين ۝ وإذا ما أنزلت سورة فمنهم من يقول أيكم زادته هذه إيمنا فأما الذين آمنوا فزادتهم إيمنا وهم يستبشرون ۝ وأما الذين في قلوبهم مرض فزادتهم رجسا إلى رجسهم وماتوا وهم فسقون ۝ أولا يرون أنهم يفتنون في كل عام مرة أو مرتين ثم لا يتوبون ولا هم يذكرون ۝ وإذا ما أنزلت سورة نظر بعضهم إلى بعض هل يرىكم من أحد ثم انصرفوا صرف الله قلوبهم بأنهم قوم لا يفقهون ۝ لقد جاكم رسول من أنفسكم عزيز عليه ما عنتم حريص عليكم بالمومنين روف رحيم ۝ فإن تولوا فقل حسبي الله الذي لا إله إلا هو عليه توكلت وهو رب العرش العظيم يأيها الذين آمنوا قتلوا الذين يلونكم من الكفر وليجدوا فيكم غلظة واعلموا أن الله مع المتقين ۝ وإذا أنزلت سورة فمنهم من يقول أيكم زادته هذه إيمنا فأما الذين آمنوا فزادتهم إيمنا وهم يستبشرون ۝ وأما الذين في قلوبهم رجس فزدتهم رجزا إلى رجسهم وماتوا وهم كفرون ۝ أولا يرو أنهم يفتنون في كل عام مرة أو مرتين ثم لا يتوبون ولا يتذكرون ۝ وإذا أنزلت سورة نظر بعضهم إلى بعض هل يرىنا من أحد فانصرفوا فصرف الله قلوبهم ذلك بأنهم قوم لا يفقهون ۝ ولقد جاكم رسول منكم عزيز عليه ما عنتكم حريص عليكم بالمومنين روف رحيم ۝ فإن تولوا عنك فقل حسبي الله لا إله إلا هو عليه توكلت رب العرش العظيم
+يأيها الذين آمنوا قتلوا الذين يلونكم من الكفر وليجدوا فيكم غلظة واعلموا أن الله مع المتقين ۝ وإذا ما أنزلت سورة فمنهم من يقول أيكم زادته هذه إيمنا فأما الذين آمنوا فزادتهم إيمنا وهم يستبشرون ۝ وأما الذين في قلوبهم مرض فزادتهم رجسا إلى رجسهم وماتوا وهم فسقون ۝ أولا يرون أنهم يفتنون في كل عام مرة أو مرتين ثم لا يتوبون ولا هم يذكرون ۝ وإذا ما أنزلت سورة نظر بعضهم إلى بعض هل يرىكم من أحد ثم انصرفوا صرف الله قلوبهم بأنهم قوم لا يفقهون ۝ لقد جاكم رسول من أنفسكم عزيز عليه ما عنتم حريص عليكم بالمومنين روف رحيم ۝ فإن تولوا فقل حسبي الله لا إله إلا هو عليه توكلت وهو رب العرش العظيم يأيها الذين آمنوا قتلوا الذين يلونكم من الكفر وليجدوا فيكم غلظة واعلموا أن الله مع المتقين ۝ وإذا أنزلت سورة فمنهم من يقول أيكم زادته هذه إيمنا فأما الذين آمنوا فزادتهم إيمنا وهم يستبشرون ۝ وأما الذين في قلوبهم رجس فزدتهم رجزا إلى رجسهم وماتوا وهم كفرون ۝ أولا يرو أنهم يفتنون في كل عام مرة أو مرتين ثم لا يتوبون ولا يتذكرون ۝ وإذا أنزلت سورة نظر بعضهم إلى بعض هل يرىنا من أحد فانصرفوا فصرف الله قلوبهم ذلك بأنهم قوم لا يفقهون ۝ ولقد جاكم رسول منكم عزيز عليه ما عنتكم حريص عليكم بالمومنين روف رحيم ۝ فإن تولوا عنك فقل حسبي الله الذي لا إله إلا هو عليه توكلت رب العرش العظيم

 After ʿUthmān's standardisation

 The codices prepared during ʿUthmān's reign contained very few diacritical marks and no vocalisation.
 Thus, at some places, they could be read in more than one way.
-A qirāʾāh (pl. qirāʾāt) refers to a specific way of vocalising the entire Uthmanic codex.
-Today, ten qirāʾāt are generally considered to be authentic.
-The variations amongst the ten qirāʾāt are of two types.
-The first concerns linguistic principles which are generally applied throughout the Qurʾān and have no effect on the meaning.
-The second concerns disagreements at specific points in the Qurʾān.
-Some examples of variants of the latter type are given below:
+A qirāʾah (pl. qirāʾāt) refers to a specific way of vocalising the entire Uthmanic codex.
+Most modern Muslim scholars generally accept the authenticity of ten qirāʾāt, each attributed to a prominent reciter who lived between the 1st and 3rd centuries.

-1. At Q1:4, four of the ten reciters read: maliki yawmi l-din while the remaining six reciters read: māliki yawmi l-din.
-Both of these readings fit the Uthmanic rasm which sometimes omitted the long ā vowel:
+1. At Q. 1:4, four of the ten reciters read: maliki yawmi l-dīn (“king of the day of judgement”) while the remaining six reciters read: māliki yawmi l- dīn (“master of the day of judgement”).

 Manuscript examination also confirms that written transmission was not responsible for this common core.
 Therefore, this common core must have been transmitted by way of a living oral tradition parallel to the written text.
 In other words the reading traditions are not exclusively the result of independent attempts to decipher the undotted skeletal text of the Quran

 To summarise, the ten readers agree with one another regarding the vocalisation of the majority of the Qurʾān.
-This agreement likely traces back to a shared oral tradition which dates at least to the mid 7th century (if not, earlier).
+This agreement likely traces back to a shared oral tradition which likely dates to the mid 7th century (if not earlier).
 But what about the disagreements amongst the reciters?
-Most Western scholars have suggested that these variations arose later in the 1st century, due to transmission errors, grammatical/exegetical concerns and/or attempting to read an ambiguous written text.
+Most Western scholars have suggested that these variations arose later in the 1st/7th century, due to transmission errors, grammatical/exegetical concerns and/or attempting to read an ambiguous written text.
 According to the dominant Sunni traditional perspective, on the other hand, even these variations trace back to the Prophet Muḥammad.
 This is difficult to prove, however.
-Another issue concerns variants in the rasm itself.
-The codices which ʿUthmān dispatched to the provinces of the empire were not identical.
-There were roughly 40 or so minor variations between them, generally involving the addition/omission of a single letter.
-For example, at Q. 2:116, the Medinan and Syrian codices read: If we adopt this interpretation, the existence of variant readings may be justified with reference to the "divine permission model" proposed recently by Dr. Yasir Qadhi.
-That is to say, even if the Prophet himself did not recite these specific variants, they remain valid as they do not significantly alter the meaning of the verse.

 Conclusion

-In Q. 15:9, God states that He will preserve the Scripture that He has revealed.
-Classical scholars often interpreted this verse as a divine promise to protect the Qurʾān from manipulations by devils.
-This is certainly a plausible interpretation.
-In verse 6 of this surah, we learn that the Prophet's opponents accused him of being possessed by a jinn (majnūn) and ask him why he does not bring angels to them instead.
-Verse 9 may be a reassurance to the Prophet that the transmission of the scripture from God to His Prophet was secure.
+Q. 15:9 states that Allāh will preserve the "Reminder” (al-dhikr) that He has sent down.
+Classical scholars often interpreted this verse as a divine promise to protect the Qurʾān from manipulations by devils.24 This is certainly a plausible interpretation.
+In verse 6 of this chapter, we learn that the Prophet's opponents mockingly refer to him as ”the one who the Reminder has been sent down to” (alladhī nuzzila ʿalayhi l-dhikr) only to accuse him of being possessed by a jinn (majnūn).
+In verse 7, they ask him why he does not bring angels to them instead.
+Verse 9 may be a reassurance to the Prophet that the transmission of the scripture from Allāh to His Prophet was secure.
 In other words, the central issue here was the process of revelation to the Prophet, not the transmission of the Qurʾān after the revelation.
-Of course, God's promise would extend to both periods but the point that I wish to make here is that the passage is concerned with malicious distortion of the text.
+Of course, Allāh's promise to protect His scripture would extend to both periods but the point that I wish to make is that the passage is concerned with malicious distortion of the text.
 It is not necessarily a promise to preserve every single letter and sound of the prophetic revelation.

 In my opinion, this interpretation of the passage is consistent with the early transmission of the Qurʾān.
 There is no evidence that politically or theologically motivated changes were made to the Qurʾān after the Prophet's death.
 In fact, as we had seen earlier, the silence of the Qurʾān on issues that affected the early Muslim community after the Prophet's death is often taken as evidence that the text was closed at a very early date.
-While the latest possible date for this closure is the reign of ʿUthmān, the lower text of the Sana'a Palimpsest as well as other internal features of the Qurʾān allow us to go even further.
+While the latest possible date for this closure is the reign of ʿUthmān, the lower text of the Ṣanʿāʾ Palimpsest and other companion codices allow us to go even further.
+It is quite likely that the surahs were already fixed during the lifetime of the Prophet, though a limited amount of flexibility in recitation allowed for the proliferation of minor variations.
+This flexibility was constrained in two ways.
+Firstly, the Qurʾān was already transmitted in writing during the Prophet’s time.
+Secondly, the early Muslims strove to memorise the text as accurately as possible.
+Nonetheless, when minor variations did arise, they were overlooked as long as the meaning and basic structure of the passages was preserved.

 Notes